carmineos/fivem-vstancer/README.md

 ### Requirements
 The script uses [MenuAPI](https://github.com/TomGrobbe/MenuAPI) by Vespura to render the UI, ~~it uses FiveM built-in resource dependency, so the script will only work if MenuAPI resource is found and running~~ and comes already with a built assembly so that it's ready to use.

+### Installation
+1. Download the zip file from the release page
+2. Extract the content of the zip to the resources folder of your server (it should be a folder named `vstancer`)
+3. Enable the resource in your server config (`start vstancer`)

+### Todo
+* Add API for wheel mod data
+* Update local presets API to support wheel mod data
+* Clean duplicated code

 ### Credits
 * VStancer by ikt: https://github.com/E66666666/GTAVStancer